-All work, except for some major exams and the final, can be completed at home or in the classroom setting.
+CLASSWORK/HOMEWORK/DEADLINES: All work, except for some major exams and the final, can be completed at home or in the classroom.
 Although no specific homework will be given, students are able to work on part of each module at home (catch up or get ahead).
-Students are given a 63-days (nine weeks) to complete each assigned class.
+Students are given approximately 63-days (nine weeks) to complete each assigned class.
 Extensions may be possible with administrator/counselor approval.
 All work, assessments, essays, and the final exam in the LIFT Lab are open book/notes/calculator.
 Students can work at their “own pace,” but must self-monitor and make sure they complete all the required coursework by the deadline set by the students’ counselor.
-Deadlines will be written in the students in-class folder and can also be locate within the students on-line program.
+Deadlines will be written in the students in-class folder and can also be locate within the students’ on-line program.

-Students will be required to follow all school rules (see Husky Handbook) and be respectful with fellow students, teachers, administrators, and school staff.
+CLASSROOM RULES/MANAGEMENT PLAN: Students will be required to follow all school rules (see Husky Handbook) and be respectful to fellow students, teachers, administrators, and school staff.
 Consequences will be followed as directed by school policy, which includes meeting/speaking with the student individually, parent/guardian contact, and/or referral to administration.
 Students must use the “bathroom sign in/out sheet” to utilize the restroom or have a pass to leave the classroom for any reason.
 Students will be allowed to use their cell phones in the classroom for music only.
 Cell phones will be confiscated and/or taken to security if used for any other reason.
-Students are not allowed to use the internet to look up answers on questions for any reason.
-This considered a form of cheating, and a referral will be sent to the assistant principal.
-Students may use the internet to gather more information about a topic with teacher permission prior to the student going to a particular website.
-No food, drink, or gum will be allowed in the classroom.
-Student may be given a warning, or a referral will be sent to the assistant principal if deemed necessary for any of the above offenses.
+Students are not allowed to use the internet to look up answers to questions for any reason and/or take pictures of the computer screen for any reason.
+This is considered a form of cheating and a zero will be assigned to the grade for the assignment/test in question, and a referral will be sent to the assistant principal.
+Students may use the internet to gather more information about a topic with teacher's permission prior to the student going to a particular website for non-test related materials.
+Food/drinks must be kept away from the student’s workstation (backpack).
+Students may be given a warning and/or a referral to the assistant principal if deemed necessary for any of the above offenses.